neonmourn/pixies/README.md

 ## 🧠 Instameme – Sentiment-Based Meme Generator

-**Instameme** is a Streamlit-based web application that automatically generates memes from user-provided text.
+**Instameme** is a web application that automatically generates memes from user-provided text.
 It combines sentiment analysis and AI-powered captioning to create personalized and humorous memes based on how your input *feels*.

 ### 🔧 Features
 - 🔍 **Sentiment Detection** using a pre-trained RoBERTa model (`cardiffnlp/twitter-roberta-base-sentiment`) to classify input as *happy*, *sad*, or *sarcastic*